Seirdy/seirdy.one/content/posts/mdn-ai-help-and-lucid-lies.md

 >
 > 3. Regularly review and update security practices: Stay informed about the latest security best practices and updates related to 0-RTT and TLS to ensure that your static site remains secure.
 For more detailed information on 0-RTT and its security implications, you can refer to the [TLS 1.3 specification](https://developer.mozilla.org/en-US/docs/Web/Security/Transport_Layer_Security) on MDN.

 This is the most clear-cut lie that MDN's AI Help has told me so far.
-Simple static sites represent some of the safest uses of 0-RTT, without any extra backend protections: replaying a simple request for a static asset doesn't help an attacker until we introduce other complexities to our backend.
+Static sites represent some of the safest uses of 0-RTT, without any extra backend protections: replaying a request for a static asset doesn't help an attacker until we introduce other complexities to our backend.

 On MDN and the Web in general, advice on 0-RTT tends to be general to all sites, or apply to common CMS platforms; little applies specifically to static sites.
 MDN gave us generic advice that only applies to a complex CMS when asked specifically about static sites.